Bandwidth Monitoring Check

 Understanding network bandwidth usage is a key factor in optimizing network design for maximum efficiency and planning for its development.
 Therefore, we have developed Bandwidth Monitoring, which can be used to monitor any physical network interface (Ethernet, Fast Ethernet or Gigabit Ethernet) or virtual network interface on any SNMP managed device (switch, router, printer or even a server with appropriate SNMP software installed).

-The Agent will query the SNMP managed device every five minutes.
+The Agent queries the SNMP managed device every five minutes.
 The volume of data transmitted and received is averaged over the last fifteen minutes and then displayed in the dashboard.
 When the volume of data transmitted or received over the last fifteen minutes exceeds the set threshold, configurable in the Agent, then an alert will be generated.